 Protect your credit and debit cards: Technology has proven to be a boon to identity thieves who can now use radio frequency scanners to grab your credit card number even when it is in your wallet or pocketbook.
 Fortunately, another piece of technology known as a RFID wallet blocking card can be placed in your credit card holder to prevent thieves from using scanners and getting your information.

 Be alert for email scams: If an email from officials at your bank warning you about a breach of security affecting your accounts asks you to provide your user name and password to assist them in their investigation, don’t give it.
 It may look like it came from your bank, but a look at the address of the sender will reveal that it did not come from your bank.
 It is a scam to get your log on information.

 - Telephone calls to avoid: The call from someone claiming to be from a nationally known computer software company with an offer to repair a problem that threatens to destroy your company might seem legitimate, but the caller will eventually get around to asking you for sensitive information that could allow the caller to get access to your credit card information or bank records.
 Unless you can verify the identity of a caller, do not share personal or financial information over the telephone.

 Identity theft is a serious problem throughout the year, but holiday time seems to be when people become even more vulnerable to being victimized.
 Law enforcement agencies increase their efforts to investigate and prosecute identity theft crimes at this time of the year.
-If you are under investigation by police, the tough and respected criminal defense attorneys at the Philadelphia Law Offices of Michael T. van der Veen are proven and dedicated advocates for the rights of their clients.
+If you are under investigation by police, the tough and respected criminal defense attorneys at the Philadelphia Law Offices of van der Veen, O’Neill, Hartshorn, and Levin are proven and dedicated advocates for the rights of their clients.
 Contact them today to arrange for a free initial consultation by calling (215) 515-6892 or by contacting them through their website.